 From Classroom to Capitol Hill: Advocacy Day as Experiential Learning

-01 May 2026|Multiple|Institutional Resources
+01 May 2026|Multiple|JRS Publications

 From Classroom to Capitol Hill: Advocacy Day as Experiential Learning

-Download the Full Paper Here
+Download the Article Here

 Jesuit Refugee Service/USA Advocacy Day offers students, educators, parishioners, and community members a meaningful opportunity to put faith into action.
 Rooted in Jesuit values, Catholic social teaching, and the Ignatian tradition, Advocacy Day helps participants move from learning about forced displacement to advocating directly with members of Congress.

-This resource highlights how Advocacy Day serves as a model for experiential learning, civic engagement, and student formation.
+This article highlights how Advocacy Day serves as a model for experiential learning, civic engagement, and student formation.
 Through preparation, reflection, and direct advocacy, participants develop practical skills, deepen their understanding of refugee protection, and grow in confidence as advocates for people who have been forcibly displaced.

-This resource was developed through a collaboration between Jesuit Refugee Service/USA and educators across Jesuit higher education, reflecting a shared commitment to integrating academic learning with advocacy and real-world engagement.
+It was developed through a collaboration between Jesuit Refugee Service/USA and educators across Jesuit higher education, reflecting a shared commitment to integrating academic learning with advocacy and real-world engagement.

 Authors: